Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 The argument for fueling with fats

-During endurance training—think long runs, weekend rides, marathons, etc.—your body will require continuous carb fueling during these efforts.
+During endurance training, think long runs, weekend rides, marathons, etc., and your body will require continuous carb fueling during these efforts.

-The reason?
-Because we only have a limited store of carbs—around 500 grams of glycogen in muscles and liver—which translates to roughly 2000 calories of energy.
-Not a lot.
+The human body has a limited store of carbs—around 500 grams of glycogen in muscles and liver-which translates to roughly 2000 calories of energy.

-However, IN THEORY, if you’re keto-adapted, you might be able to access a more copious fuel source: body fat.
+IN THEORY (at least), if you’re keto-adapted, you can tap into a more copious fuel source: body fat.

-Research estimate that body fat contains around 20 times more calories than glycogen, even in a lean person.
+Research estimates that body fat contains around 20 times more calories than glycogen, even in a lean person.

-For this reason, the Keto diet preaches limiting carb intake to scarce levels to trigger this shift to fat for fuel.
-This not only gets you to burn off that stubborn fat around your belly, but it also unlocks an enormous energy reserve previously out of reach.
+The Keto diet preaches limiting carb intake to scarce levels to trigger this shift to fat for fuel.
+This gets you to burn off that stubborn fat around your belly and unlocks an enormous energy reserve previously out of reach.

 This sounds all nice and dandy, but what does the research say?